Why Octopus export rates changed, and what solar homes should check now

 Check legacy assumptions before rebuilding your solar maths

-A lot of older advice still quietly assumes Flux is the modern default, or that export payments will do most of the financial work.
+A lot of older advice still quietly assumes standard Flux is the modern default, or that export payments will do most of the financial work.
 Neither assumption is a safe starting point now.
-Flux is legacy for existing customers, and newer households usually need to think in terms of self-consumption first, export second.
+Treat standard Flux as existing-customer or availability-check territory, while Intelligent Octopus Flux is a separate battery-optimisation route for supported setups.
+Newer households usually need to think in terms of self-consumption first, export second.

 5. When the lower flat export rate is still perfectly reasonable